 Texas-based Rebel Athletic launched a mobile AR app in 2018.
 The smartphone camera takes a full-length body scan.
 From it, accurate measurements are derived and used to achieve custom-fit clothing.
 The app integrates with Salesforce and Customer Relationship Management platforms that can be used for individual and team business orders.

-The business potential unlocked by augmented reality is accessible for all.
-For example, Shopify AR’s toolkit empowers small businesses to create own AR experiences.
-There’s a marketplace of 3D modeling services and 3D Warehouse App to store the models of the products.
+The business potential unlocked by augmented reality is accessible to all.
+For example, Shopify AR’s toolkit empowers small businesses to create their own AR experiences.
+There’s a marketplace of 3D modeling services and a 3D Warehouse App to store the models of the products.
 It’s easy to add Apple’s AR Quick Look support to the store.
 The 3D models are viewable in AR through the Safari browser on iOS 12 devices.
 Neither a headset nor even a separate mobile app is required.

 Zara released an AR shopping mobile app in 2018.
 The goal was to engage increasingly mobile-focused shoppers.
-When users point the camera at a mannequin or the screen of their ecommerce purchase, a model wearing the clothing appears.
-From there, they can click to shop the look and related items, as well as snap and share the holograms on social media.
+When users point the camera at a mannequin or the screen of their e-commerce purchase, a model wearing the clothing appears.
+From there, they can click to shop the look and related items and snap and share the holograms on social media.

 As the full potential of augmented reality shopping continues to unfold, in-store AR experiences will be increasingly accessible and valuable for companies and customers.

 Modern consumers expect to be able to shop online, in a store, or wherever they want.
-Back in 2010, GoldRun mobile app helped to create the world’s first augmented reality store for Airwalk.
+In 2010, GoldRun mobile app helped create the world’s first augmented reality store for Airwalk.
 Geolocation, mobile, and AR technologies helped to bring limited-edition sneakers directly to the biggest skate and surf spots.
 Two ‘invisible stores’ were set up in Washington Square Park in NYC and Venice Beach in LA.
 Virtual versions of the sneakers were GPS-linked to each location.